 Because the Texas court system takes child safety very seriously, the risk of harm to the child outweighs the custodial parent’s rights.

-The Process for an Emergency Petition for Child Custody
+The Process for an Emergency Petition for Child Custody in Texas

 There are very strict rules for getting an emergency temporary custody order under the statute.
 You initiate the proceedings by filing a petition and supporting documents, as described below.